 Irish poets have responded to ‘Meditations in Time of Civil War’ in many ways: it is perhaps the key work in the Northern Irish poetic imagination of civil war.
 In ‘Beyond Howth Head’ (first published in 1970), one of the finest early poems by Derek Mahon, the Yeatsian mythology of the public poet is viewed at once through Marvell’s ironic lens and in the grey light of the mundane reality of the Troubles.
-In contemplating Ireland as a small, declining colonial outpost in the west, Mahon invokes the seventeenth century cultural origins of that colonial identity, adopting the stanza form used in ‘Upon Appleton House’, of four rhyming couplets in iambic tetrameter - Mahon uses this same Marvellian form in his more explicit engagements of the 1970s with the genre of the country house poem, ‘Ford Manor’ and ‘Penshurst Place’ - and recalling the classical grandeur ascribed to the Irish Sea in Milton’s ‘Lycidas’ (1637):
+In contemplating Ireland as a small, declining colonial outpost in the west, Mahon invokes the seventeenth century cultural origins of that colonial identity, adopting the stanza form used in ‘Upon Appleton House’, of four rhyming couplets in iambic tetrameter -- Mahon uses this same Marvellian form in his more explicit engagements of the 1970s with the genre of the country house poem, ‘Ford Manor’ and ‘Penshurst Place’ -- and recalling the classical grandeur ascribed to the Irish Sea in Milton’s ‘Lycidas’ (1637):

 I woke this morning (March) to hear